-Big Brothers Big Sisters of Central Virginia presented an award to the members of the Sigma Phi Epsilon fraternity at Lynchburg College on Tuesday.
+Big Brothers Big Sisters of Central Virginia presented an award to the members of the Sigma Phi Epsilon fraternity at University of Lynchburg on Tuesday.

 Big Brothers Big Sisters, an organization that pairs young people with mentors and role models, is the philanthropic and service-learning partner of the national Sigma Phi Epsilon fraternity.
-But the Lynchburg College chapter had never been in touch with the local nonprofit until this year.
+But the University of Lynchburg chapter had never been in touch with the local nonprofit until this year.

 “We recently had a huge influx of people coming into our fraternity, and we decided to take those people coming into the fraternity and give back to the community,” said Zack Canova ’18, the fraternity chapter’s vice president of communications.